JaredTan/ColoredDiffusion/README.md

 ## Implementations

-Colored Diffusion emulates the nature of this motion through Momentum transfer and heat.
+Colored Diffusion emulates the nature of this motion through momentum transfer and heat.
-### Conservation of Momentum
+### Conservation of Momentum / Angled Collisions
 ```javascript
 handleElasticCollision(other) {
   let dx = this.pos[0] - other.pos[0];